Testfire: Ridgeline Evolution AnorakBy Nik Maxwell

 Obviously, the wind/waterproof material stopped any wind chill from getting through but more importantly, it showcased how well the dual fastener cuff system worked keeping the draft and cold out.
 The high collar and hood design also worked well in this instance.

 I spent the morning and evenings glassing from the shadow side of a large clearing and stalking the bush during the day.
-I found the polyester used on the anorak to be fairly quiet when pushing pass and through scrub.
+I found the polyester used on the anorak to be fairly quiet when pushing through scrub.
 The roomy upper torso area providing a good range of movement when using your arms.

 Kawekas: My next major hunting trip was a 4-day fly in mission to Manson Hut in the Kaweka Ranges with a couple of mates.
 For the most part, we experienced decent weather with intermittent periods of light rain.